Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

 \subsection{Polyhedral approximations}

-In the general case where \resources{} is not a polyhedral scenario (\cref{def:PolyhedralScenario}), or where \resources{} is a polyhedral scenario but the runtime of the previous algorithm is prohibitively long due to e.g.\ a large number of extremal half-lines, one may still choose any polyhedral inner or outer approximation of the relevant cones, yielding either classicality certifiers or non-classicality witnesses as described in the following sections.
+In the general case where \resources{} is not a polyhedral scenario (\cref{def:PolyhedralScenario}), or where \resources{} is a polyhedral scenario but the runtime of the previous algorithm is prohibitively long due to, e.g., a large number of extremal half-lines, one may still choose any polyhedral inner or outer approximation of the relevant cones, yielding \vgrSC{either classicality certifiers or non-classicality witnesses}\vgr{certificates for either the existence or non-existence of an operationally noncontextual ontological model} as described in the following sections.